Homemade Chocolate Sauce

 No need to buy the stuff off the shelf!
 You can make your own homemade chocolate sauce recipe with just a few pantry staple ingredients that will taste so much better than what you get in a bottle!
-Pour this chocolate sauce on ice cream, brownies, or even stir into milk!
+Pour this chocolate sauce on ice cream or brownies.
+You could even use as a dipping sauce for fruit or even stir into milk!

 - Begin by heating chocolate chips and heavy cream in a small saucepan over low heat, stirring constantly.
 The chocolate typically takes about 2 minutes to melt.
 (You do not want the chocolate to burn!)